 The following schools have accepted to participate in this first edition of the Olympes de la Parole:

-UWCM is committed to support participating schools by providing promotional materials as well as mentorship throughout the lifecycle of the competition, which is organized through a six-step process.
+UWCM is committed to support participating schools by providing promotional materials as well as support throughout the lifecycle of the competition, which is organized through a six-step process.

 Step 1 – Enrollment

-Schools who wish to participate in the 2018-2019 competition must complete the enrollment form and submit it to the UWCM no later than January 31st, 2018 (enrolment form).
-They will receive a confirmation of participation by February 28th, 2018.
+Schools who wish to participate in the 2018-2019 competition must complete the enrollment form and submit it to the UWCM.
+They will receive a confirmation of participation within 1 month.